holycrap872/ucls-ml-ai/CourseMaterial/07_decision_trees/problem_set_recursion.md

 # Problems

-0. Create a recursive function that "counts down" to `0` and then says `blast off`.
+0. Create a recursive function that prints a "counts down" to `0` and then prints `blast off`.
 The recursive function should take an integer as an input and return `None`.
     - For example, with the initial input of 3, the program should print `3` then `2`, then `1`, then `blast off`.
-1. Create a recursive function that calculates the number of characters in a string.
-The recursive function should should take a string as an input and return an integer.
-    - For example: `"hello -> 5`
-2. Create a recursive function that calculates factorials.
+1. Create a recursive function that calculates factorials.
 The recursive function should take an integer as an input and return an integer.
     - For example: `3 -> 6` (3 * 2 * 1)
     - For example: `5 -> 120` (5 * 4 * 3 * 2 * 1)
+2. Create a recursive function that calculates the number of characters in a string.
+The recursive function should should take a string as an input and return an integer.
+    - For example: `"hello -> 5`
 3. Create a recursive function that checks if a given string is a palindrome.
    The recursive function should take a string as an input and return a boolean.
     - For example: `elle -> True`